gruntwork-io/docs/_docs-sources/pipelines/security/controls.md

 ## Dual-repository approach

 Pipelines dual-repository approach separates infrastructure definitions from infrastructure deployment mechanisms.
 Pipelines requires two repositories —`infrastructure-pipelines`, where deployment workflows are defined and `infrastructure-live`, where infrastructure is defined as code.
 Each repository should have branch protection rules to prevent un-reviewed code from being deployed.
-Refer to [Recommended Settings](../using-pipelines#recommended-settings) in [using pipelines](../using-pipelines) to learn more.
+Refer to [Recommended Settings](branch-protection#recommended-settings) in [Branch Protection](branch-protection) to learn more.

 To control access to these repositories we recommend creating GitHub teams.
 Write access to the `infrastructure-pipelines` repository should be limited to individuals that already have administrative access to your AWS accounts (see [accessing AWS resources](#accessing-aws-resources)).
 Read and write access to the `infrastructure-live` repository should be granted to any individual who needs to define infrastructure as code.
 See [repository access](repository-access.md) for more details.